Nepal

 We had an easy hiking day today.
 We stayed off the new road and Bishnu instead led us through a flat riverbed away from the dusty, boring, road.
 The good news is that the hike was completely flat today.
 Therefore we could take our time and slowly traverse the riverbed.

 This side of the Thorung La Pass was different than our last 2 weeks of hiking.
 It was more touristed, more modern, windier, and strangely more barren.
 The riverbed was massive and filled with rocks of various sizes while the surrounding mountains jutted up pointing to the heavens.
-As we hiked, I imagined the whole valley flooded with a web of fast flowing rivers during the monsoon season.
+As we hiked, I imagined the whole valley flooded with a web of fast-flowing rivers during the monsoon season.

 When was the last time this Corolla was driven?!

-Children followed us as we hiked along; they were on their way to school and I handed out tattered post cards of America for them to take to their class and share.
-They giggled with glee upon receiving a post card and seemed to guard it as if it were gold plated.
+Children followed us as we hiked along; they were on their way to school and I handed out tattered postcards of America for them to take to their class and share.
+They giggled with glee upon receiving a postcard and seemed to guard it as if it were gold-plated.

 One surprising thing that we started to encounter was cars.
 However, it wasn’t the typical car, it was an early model Toyota Corolla – and they were everywhere.
 It seemed this is where Toyota Corolla’s came to live out their last years of life; here in this riverbed.
-I wasn’t really sure if these cars that were parked alongside run down houses even were functional.
-However I felt like they had to be functional else how would have they ever made it here to these high altitude resting places?
+I wasn’t really sure if these cars that were parked alongside run-down houses even were functional.
+However, I felt like they had to be functional else how would have they ever made it here to these high altitude resting places?
 For a moment I wondered if donkey trains (or even porters) brought them up part by part; it certainly wouldn’t have surprised me if that were the case!
 Maybe I’d see a transmission and a steering wheel on a donkey pass me by today.

 The sign to Marpha reminded us that we were entering something unique – the Delightful Apple Capital.
-The town was nestled into a colorful hillside with flags of temples poking out as sky scrapers.
+The town was nestled into a colorful hillside with flags of temples poking out as skyscrapers.
 There was one narrow main path into town and one bypass around town for the buses and other random, dusty vehicles to utilize.

 Red and White

 In Vietnam I would eat fresh fruit every day; however, hiking in Nepal made me fruit deficient.
 I think I had one orange and one apple in the last 2 weeks!
-The piles of apples stacked elegantly along the path was calling my name!
+The piles of apples stacked elegantly along the path were calling my name!
 Marpha was my fruit savior!

-After a lunch of soup, apple juice and apple pie we went off exploring the narrow pathways of Marpha.
+After a lunch of soup, apple juice, and apple pie we went off exploring the narrow pathways of Marpha.
 As we walked around taking photos we surprisingly ran into an old friend, Jacque.
 I had last seen Jacque in Manang when he said goodbye to me through my door as I was severely sick and feverish.
 I never imagined I’d see him again as he was days ahead of us.
 However, this trail is like a small town in a way; you run into people you know all the time – a weird sensation in a foreign country.

 Brandy Bottles